facebook/prophet/docs/_docs/uncertainty_intervals.md

 ![png](/prophet/static/uncertainty_intervals_files/uncertainty_intervals_10_0.png)

+You can access the raw posterior predictive samples in Python using the method `m.predictive_samples(future)`, or in R using the function `predictive_samples(m, future)`.

 There are upstream issues in PyStan for Windows which make MCMC sampling extremely slow.
 The best choice for MCMC sampling in Windows is to use R, or Python in a Linux VM.